quantumsand/quantumsand/quantumsand-grains/README.md

 A RubyGem for defining the interactions within Quantum Sand.

+Additionally, AI Assistant support is added for tasks such as automatically syncing the audio narrative with subtitles.
+This allows chronological triggers against the narrative timeline.

+Other AI Assistant functions are planned.

 Individual lessons, talks and presentations are defined as grains.

 The file format is JSON.